paynow/docs/docs/polling_status.md

 **Field**|**Data Type**|**Description**
 -----|-----|-----
-id|Integer|Integration ID shown to the merchant in the “3rd Party Site or Link Profile” area of “Receive Payment Links” section of “Sell or Receive” on Paynow. merchanttrace|String|The original merchanttrace that was specified when the merchant initiated the transaction being traced hash|String|Details of Hash generation are provided in the [Generating Hash](generating_hash.md) section.
+id|Integer|Integration ID shown to the merchant in the “3rd Party Site or Link Profile” area of “Receive Payment Links” section of “Sell or Receive” on Paynow. merchanttrace|String|The original merchanttrace that was specified when the merchant initiated the transaction being traced. status|String|Should be set to “Message”. hash|String|Details of Hash generation are provided in the [Generating Hash](generating_hash.md) section.

 ### Transaction Found